 While in the Home Improvement Industry, News, and Sports Industry, Article Schema Markup is the most prevalent schema type.
 When we say ‘article’, we mean news articles, sports articles, features, opinion columns, blog posts, or even comments and analyses.
 Using Article Schema Markup allows your website to earn rich features in search results and enhance your website’s appearance in Google search results.
-Depending on your coding, your website’s page can appear in the Top stories carousel of rich results and help Google understand more about your web page and show a better headline text and image.
+Depending on your coding, your website’s page can appear in the Top stories carousel of rich results.
+Then, this will help Google understand more about your web page and show a better headline text and image.

 If there is an Article Schema Markup, there is also a Video Schema Markup.
 It allows Google bots or search engine crawlers and indexes to easily analyze and understand your video content, allowing it to appear in Google Video Search.
-When you add the right type of tags to the backend of the HTML on your site’s page, you allow search engines to find your video much faster and easier and index it.
+When you add the right type of tags to the backend of the HTML, search engines will find your video much faster and index it.

 Organization Schema Markup is another type of structured data that is often used by the healthcare industry.
 This is where the company’s information, official name & logo, location, contact information, and social profiles, among others, are elaborated.

-The use of Organization Schema Markup also helps search engine crawlers better understand your business and establish links between your business and other things associated with your business.
+The use of Organization Schema Markup also helps search engine crawlers better understand your business.
+This will help establish links between your business and other things associated with your business.
 These things can be any creative works your business might have published or created.

 There is another schema markup type called Person Schema Markup or Person Schema.
 This type of schema is fit for influencers or those with some sort of following.
 This elaborates information about an individual, including the individual’s name, birthday, address, education, and family members.

 Local Business Schema Markup is another type of schema used by local companies or businesses.
 For a local business website, schema data is essential.
-It lets Google better understand your local business’s information, including NAP information, business location, working hours, contact details, products and services, and more.
+It lets Google better understand your local business’s information.
+Those information will include NAP information, business location, working hours, contact details, products and services, and more.

 According to Google Search Central, when users search for businesses on Google Search or Maps, Search results may display a prominent Google knowledge panel with details about a business that matched the query.
-When users search for a type of business in a certain location, they may see a carousel of businesses related to the query.
-With Local Business structured data, you can tell Google about your business hours, different departments within a business, reviews for your business, and more.
+When users search for a business in a certain location, they may see a carousel of businesses.
+With Local Business structured data, you can tell Google about your business hours, reviews for your business, and more.

 Aside from these common schema markups, there are also Product & Offer Schema Markup, which are primarily utilized by businesses selling a product or a service.
 This type of schema markup elaborates the information of the product, including its price, ingredients, and status.

 Product & Offer Schema Markup help eCommerce merchants on search engine result pages.
-It is structured data of your product or service that will allow Google to understand what you are offering and categorize it to relevance to users’ queries.
+It is structured data of your product or service that will allow Google to understand what you are offering.
+It will also categorize it to relevance to users’ queries.
 This type of schema markup also helps search engines gather more information about your product or service to publish on Google SERP for the best user experience and higher rank in the search results.

 Product & Offer Schema Markup is basically used to display your product information in a more structured way.
 Using this markup allows you to provide more information about what you offer to your target market on search engine crawlers.
 With structured data, Google can show the product or service offered with its price, ratings, availability, reviews, and more.

 There is also what we call Event Schema Markup.
 This is a code that specifically points out to search engine facts relating to events, such as the location, schedule, organizer, and performers.
-Adding this markup on your page can make your events more eligible to be displayed in the event experience on Google and increase chances of discovery and conversion.
-With your events displayed on Google, you can reach more than your target market and give them an easier way to interact with your event posting and visit your site.
+Adding this markup can make your events more eligible to be displayed in the event experience on Google.
+This will also increase chances of discovery and conversion.
+With your events displayed on Google, you can reach more than your target market.
+They will have an easier way to interact with your event posting and visit your site.